Te Unua Museum of Southland

-The Southland Museum and Art Gallery Niho o te Taniwha is located in Gala Street, Invercargill, New Zealand.
+Te Unua Museum of Southland, previously known as the Southland Museum and Art Gallery Niho o te Taniwha is located in Gala Street, Invercargill, New Zealand.
 It is Southland's largest cultural and heritage institution, and contains a wide variety of the region's art, history and natural history collections.
-It is notable for its 1990 pyramid-shaped building, constructed over the original 1942 museum.
+It was notable for its 1990 pyramid-shaped building, constructed over the original 1942 museum.
 In April 2018 the museum was closed indefinitely due to earthquake risks.
+The building was demolished in July 2024, in preparation for the construction of a new facility, Te Unua Museum of Southland, with official opening planned for 2027.